entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 * Use the cp_admin_config.page to configure the Customer Portal to connect to Jira Service Management.

-* Configure the Customer Portal to accomodate a specific Jira Service Management instance.
+* Configure the Customer Portal to accommodate a specific Jira Service Management instance.
 :::

 ### Jira Service Management

-The administrator utilizes Jira Service Management to create users, projects, define the organization, and configure the service ticket system.
+The administrator utilizes Jira Service Management to create users and projects, define the organization, and configure the service ticket system.

 Users who need access to the Customer Portal, beyond subscription and project information, must have a Jira Service Management account.

 1. Go to Customers to add organizations and projects.
 Once added, click on the name of the organization to get the ID, needed later, from the URL. \
- e.g. example.com/jira/servicedesk/projects/ECS/organization/3 → the organization ID is “3”
+ e.g. example.com/jira/servicedesk/projects/ECS/organization/3 → the Organization ID is “3”

 ### Entando Identity Management System
-Logging into the Entando Identity Management System, you will see the landing page shown below.
+Logging into the Entando Identity Management System, you will see the landing page shown here.
 Like the App Builder, the left navigation bar is your guide for managing users, groups, and most importantly, roles.
 Using the RBAC model, define what access users have by the roles and groups they are assigned.
 Some important guidelines are noted below.

 ![Entando Identity Management System](./images/cp-idmanagement-main.png)